Support the Elephants at Karen Elephant Oasis

 Enjoy an intimate experience with Thai elephants at this elephant sanctuary, located in a beautiful jungle setting, 1.5 hours from Chiang Mai in Northern Thailand.
 The project was established in August 2018 and is operated by a Karen family who welcomed the transition to our ‘Saddle Off’ model to provide a better life for their elephants.

 The project is home to two beautiful female elephants who were previously employed to do bareback riding.
 The Karen family has cared for and worked with elephants for generations and since returning their elephants to their jungle home have observed a marked improvement in their overall health and mood.

 Guests to Karen Elephant Oasis will be treated to an intimate experience with elephants in spectacular surroundings that include a beautiful stream and jungle that forms an impressive canopy over the landscape.
 As part of a small group, visitors become acquainted with the elephants while hand feeding them bananas and sugarcane.
-An experienced English speaking tour guide will be on hand to provide you with interesting facts about the elephants and the plight of this endangered keystone species.
+An experienced English speaking tour guide will be on hand to provide you with interesting facts about the elephants and their stories.
 A highlight of this tour is taking a hike with the elephants along hilly jungle trails, stopping to observe the elephants in their natural habitat – foraging on carefully selected native plants and deftly navigating the slopes.

-After your hike, a vegetarian buffet lunch is served overlooking the river, valley, and jungle hills.
-Next, guests learn to make healthy treats for the elephants using traditional Karen methods, which are later fed to the appreciative elephants.
+After your hike, a vegetarian buffet lunch is served overlooking the stream, valley, and jungle hills.
+Next, guests learn to make healthy treats for the elephants from rice husks, tamarind and bananas, using traditional Karen methods, which are later fed to the appreciative elephants.
 Other activities include a mud bath which protects the elephant’s skin and bathing the elephants in a beautiful cascading stream.